Scholarship overview

 Eligible applicants will be:

-Students undertaking research in either flowers, fruit, vegetables, or crops for human consumption, are eligible to apply.
+Students undertaking or intending to undertake research in either flower, fruit, vegetables, or crops for human consumption, are eligible to apply.

 Application checklist